Login

 Mary Finsterer : Represented Artist

-Random Audio Sample: Ether : for amplified solo flute by Mary Finsterer, from the CD Catch
+Random Audio Sample: Silva : percussion concerto by Mary Finsterer, from the CD Offspring Bites 1

 Photo of Mary Finsterer

-Mary Finsterer was born in Canberra, Australia, in 1962.
-Having completed her Bachelor of Music degree at the University of Melbourne in 1987, Mary traveled to Amsterdam to study with Louis Andriessen in 1993 as recipient of the Royal Netherlands Government Award.
+Having completed her Bachelor of Music degree at the University of Melbourne in 1987, Finsterer traveled to Amsterdam to study with Louis Andriessen in 1993 as recipient of the Royal Netherlands Government Award.
 She then completed a Master of Music degree with Prof. Brenton Broadstock at the University of Melbourne in 1995, and a Doctor of Philosophy degree in 2003.

-Finsterer has been a lecturer at universities around the world including the University of Montreal (Canada), Dusquene University (Pittsburgh, USA), University of Wollongong, Victorian College of the Arts.
+Finsterer has been a lecturer at universities around the world including the University of Montreal (Canada), Dusquene University (Pittsburgh, USA), Den haag Conservatory (The Netherlands), University of Wollongong, Victorian College of the Arts.
 She has lectured in composition at the Conservatorium of NSW, University of Sydney, since becoming a resident of Sydney in 2003, and at the Australian Film Television and Radio School since 2005.

 Finsterer's work has received numerous awards including the Albert H. Maggs Award, Alfred S. Bequest, 'Let's Celebrate Oz Music' ABC Award 1989 and Le Nouvel Ensemble Moderne's Forum 91.
 In 1992 she won the Paris Rostrum Prize and 'Music Lives!' in Pittsburgh.
-In that same year she was composer-in-residence with Sydney Symphony Orchestra.
-In 1998 Mary received the Australia Council Composer Fellowship.
+In that same year she was composer in residence with Sydney Symphony Orchestra.
+In 1998 she received the Australia Council Composer Fellowship.

-Finsterer has represented Australia in five ISCM World Music Day Festivals: Zurich 1991, Essen 1995, Manchester 1998, Bucharest 1999 and Zagreb 2005, and received the prestigious award to compose for Ensemble Intercontemporain and IRCAM in 2001.
+Mary Finsterer has represented Australia in numerous World Music Days festivals - Zurich 1991, Essen 1995, Manchester 1998 and Zagreb 2005 - and received the prestigious award to compose for Ensemble Intercontemporain and IRCAM in 2001.
 Other performances of her work have taken place throughout Europe, Canada, USA and Australia by leading ensembles including the Melbourne, Sydney, Queensland, Tasmanian and Western Australia Symphony Orchestras, Australian Chamber Orchestra, Het Trio, Ensemble Modern, Le Nouvel Ensemble Moderne, Pittsburgh New Music Ensemble, Asko Ensemble, Ictus Ensemble and the Arditti String Quartet.

 Selected Commissions